djstevenson/slotcar/README.md

 * 22.5˚ - C8234
 * 45˚ - C8206
 * 45˚ banked - C8296
+* 90˚ flat curve - only seems to be supplied in sets.
+Model this as two x C8206
 * 90˚ "diamond" crossover - C8203.
 Only to be used in pairs in older ARC Pro sets that powered the two lanes separately.
 More recent power units apply the same power to both lanes, so a single curve crossover is ok.

 #### Radius 3